GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-21-centraal-bureau-voor-de-statistiek-api.md

     }
 ```

-Nowhere in /DataProperties you can find that, with regards to opleidingsniveau, you can select the following options:
+Nowhere in /DataProperties you can find that opleidingsniveau has the following options:

 - 1 Basisonderwijs, vmbo, mbo1
 - 2 Havo, vwo, mbo2-4